Same Task, Different Circuits: Disentangling Modality-Specific Mechanisms in VLMs: Preliminaries

 \subsection{Circuit Discovery}

 To identify circuits for both textual and visual task variants, we employ causal analysis techniques that score the importance of each component's activation \citep{vig2020investigating}.
-For each textual or visual task, we divide its prompts into two subsets: one for discovery and another for evaluation.
+For each textual or visual task, we divide its prompts into two subsets: one for discovery and another for evaluation (See \Cref{app:circuit-discovery-eval-details}).
 From the discovery subset, for each prompt $p$ with answer $r$, we select a random counterfactual prompt $p^{\prime}$ that yields a different answer $r^{\prime}$.
-Ideally, we would find the importance of a component $u$ for a prompt $p$ by intervening on its activation $a_{u,p}$ with the counterfactual activation $a_{u,p^\prime}$, and calculate $\operatorname{LD}(r,r^\prime | \operatorname{do}(a_{u,p}=a_{u,p^\prime}))$, the difference in logits of $r$ and $r^\prime$ post-intervention \citep{wang2022interpretability}.
+Ideally, we would find the importance of a component $u$ for a prompt $p$ by intervening on its activation $a_{u,p}$ with the counterfactual activation $a_{u,p^\prime}$, and calculate the difference in logits of $r$ and $r^\prime$ post-intervention \citep{wang2022interpretability}, marked $\operatorname{LD}(r,r^\prime | \operatorname{do}(a_{u,p}=a_{u,p^\prime}))$.
 However, this process becomes unfeasible due to the large amount of model components.
-Instead, we approximate this effect by applying attribution patching \citep{nanda2022attribution} with integrated gradients \citep[AP-IG;][]{hanna2024have}:
+Instead, we approximate this effect by applying attribution patching \citep{nanda2022attribution} with integrated gradients \citep[AP-IG;][]{sundararajan2017axiomatic, hanna2024have}:

-where $k=5$ \citep{hanna2024have} and $e$ and $e^{\prime}$ are the input embeddings for the prompts $p$ and $p^{\prime}$, respectively.
+where $e$ and $e^{\prime}$ are the input embeddings for the prompts $p$ and $p^{\prime}$, respectively, and $k=5$ is the number of integration steps, following \cite{hanna2024have}.
 This value is a first-order Taylor-series approximation to the logit difference, and can be calculated once, for all model components in parallel.
 The value is averaged across prompts and calculated per circuit component.
 A higher value indicates greater component importance for the analyzed task prompts.
 Given a score for each component, we construct a circuit $\mathbf{c}$ by selecting a specific percentage of the highest-scoring components.